Iterable/iterable-swift-sdk/README.md

 - `createdAt` - when the in-app was closed
 - `campaignId`- the in-app campaign id
-- `closeAction` - it will be 'link' if the message was closed due to clicking a link.
+- `closeAction` - it will be `link` if the message was closed due to clicking a link.
 It will be `back` if the message was closed due to tapping on back button.

 ##### In App Delete
 This event is triggered when the user deletes an inbox message by swiping left to delete in mobile inbox or when tapping on 'Delete' button while viewing the inbox message.